 The Advanced Certificate in MRI program offers courses pertaining to MRI safety, physics, image production and pathology.
 Cross sectional anatomy is offered during the fall semester for those students who have not previously been enrolled in the course.

 Students seeking to apply to the American Registry of Radiologic Technologists certification exam may choose an optional clinical rotation offered in the fall semester.
 Students living in New England may either choose to enroll at an MCPHS University coordinated site in New England or may find a site locally to complete the required ARRT competencies.
-Those students living outside of New England will be responsible for securing their own clinical placement.
+Those students living outside of New England will be responsible for securing their own clinical placement; the program coordinator will work with students as needed to meet any requirements set by the sponsoring clinical rotations.

-Students placed into an MCPHS University coordinated site will be charged 8 credit hours of additional tuition (for a total of 14 credits) in the fall semester.
-Students finding their own placement are not charged additional tuition.
+Students placed into an MCPHS University coordinated site will be charged 8 credit hours of tuition in the 2nd fall semester (or alternate semester) in which they enroll in the clinical placement experience.
+Students finding their own placement without any oversight by MCPHS University will not be charged additional tuition.

 Upon completion of the American Registry of Radiologic Technologists (ARRT) clinical experience requirements, graduates of this certificate program will be prepared to sit for the MRI Post-primary Certification Exam.
 Graduates who are certified and registered through the ARRT may seek employment in a hospital or diagnostic imaging center.